postmanlabs/postman-docs/src/pages/docs/designing-and-developing-your-api/the-api-workflow.md

 ![Notification Watch API](https://assets.postman.com/postman-docs/notification-watch-api.jpg)

-An email will be triggered to you with the information regarding who has made the change, what was the change and when was the change made.
+In addition to this, you will receive an email with the information regarding who has made the change, what was the change and when was the change made.

 ![Email Notification](https://assets.postman.com/postman-docs/email-notification.jpg)

-Click the __View Schema__ button to see the API in the web dashboard.
+Click the __View Schema__ button to view the API in the web dashboard.

 ![View Schema](https://assets.postman.com/postman-docs/watch-api-view-schema.jpg)